Illumina/NirvanaDocumentation/docs/introduction/parsing-json.md

 dotnet bin/Release/net6.0/Jasix.dll -i dragen.json.gz -q chr1:942450-942455
 ```

-* the `-i` argument specifies the Nirvana JSON path
+* the `-i` argument specifies the Illumina Annotator JSON path
 * the `-q` argument specifies a genomic range *(you can use as many of these as you want)*

-JASIX also includes additional options for showing the Nirvana header or for extracting different sections (like the genes section).
+JASIX also includes additional options for showing the Illumina Annotator header or for extracting different sections (like the genes section).

 The output from JASIX is compliant JSON object shown in pretty-printed form: